Average Compensation For A Broken Wrist: A Guide To Wrist Fracture Claims

 Road Traffic Accidents

-Road users owe a legal duty of care to each other.
-They are obliged to take reasonable care when using the roads and to do so in a way which does not endanger others.
+Road users have a legal duty of care to take reasonable care when using the roads and to do so in a way which does not endanger others.
 They must use the roads inline with the Road Traffic Act 1988 and The Highway Code.

 For example,